 See the important conclusion of my experiment: \x[report-of-my-experiment/conclusion] = Report of my experiment {scope} == Introduction == Middle == Conclusion

-- cross reference title inflection for capitalization and pluralization, e.g.;
+- internal link title inflection for capitalization and pluralization, e.g.;would render:

 = Dog == Snoopy {c} \x[dog]{c}{p} are fun.
 But the \x[dog] I like the most is \x[snoopy]!